 Automation manages invoice payments on time and thus provides a better liquidity position.

-choose automatic Invoicing by integrating with your existing ERP, that also helps businesses in getting paid faster and hence contributing to increase in inflows.
+choose automatic Invoicing by integrating with your existing ERP, which also helps businesses in getting paid faster and hence contributing to an increase in inflows.

-Also electronic invoices are easy to reconcile and hence provides more accurate working capital management.
+Also, electronic invoices are easy to reconcile and hence provide more accurate working capital management.

 3. Inventory management

-With the automation in inventory management an organisation can analyse better about the slow moving or fast moving inventories, that will help in stock refiling.
+With the automation in inventory management, an organization can analyze better the slow-moving or fast-moving inventories, which will help in stock refiling.

 As in maintaining inventory funds are used and provide lower liquidity unless the inventory is not sold and converted into cash.

-So, unnecessary hoarding of inventory is also bad for an organisation, also results in inventory storage cost.
+So, unnecessary hoarding of inventory is also bad for an organization, also results in inventory storage costs.

 4. Digital Transformation

-Digital transformation can help businesses in many ways be it inventory management, receivables collection, payables management , automated invoicing and in connected banking as well.
+Digital transformation can help businesses in many ways be its inventory management, receivables collection, payables management, automated invoicing, and connected banking as well.

-Also they can get real time insights on their spends and slow moving inventories. with this they can analyse their unnecessary expenses and strategise their cost cutting and cost reduction techniques.
+Also, they can get real-time insights on their spending and slow-moving inventories. with this, they can analyze their unnecessary expenses and strategise their cost-cutting and cost reduction techniques.

-Integration with the connected banking helps businesses in reducing operating cycle and also they do not lose in terms of interest and processing costs.
+Integration with the connected banking helps businesses in reducing the operating cycles and also they do not lose in terms of interest and processing costs.

 Businesses came to know better about their fixed and variable cost and try cutting them and with all this automation and technology they enjoy a positive cash flow and better efficiency in working capital management.